 Youlanda Givens spoke about the Stockley Carmichael Speech at Garfiled High Shool.
 Here is the speech that was asked about:

-See an exhibit and the documentary about Vanetta Molson-Turner
+See an amazing exhibit and the documentary about Vanetta Molson-Turner

 Series Produced and Directed by